iotempire/iotempower/doc/first-node.rst

   cd ~/iot-systems/demo
   mv node_template test01

-If you look at ~/iot-systems/demo/system.conf, you should see teh following:
+If you look at ~/iot-systems/demo/system.conf, you should see the following:

 .. code-block:: bash